MaastrichtU-IDS/OptimAL/workflow/README.md

 ## Enter your API Key in src/BPAnnotator.py
 API_KEY ="Replace this with your given BioPortal API Key.
 If you do not have one you can get one at (https://bioportal.bioontology.org/)"

-## Open Termianl in Jupyter and Run workflow
+## Open Terminal from Jupyter and Run workflow
 cwl-runner --outdir indi workflow/optimal-pipeline.cwl workflow/optimal-config.yaml